-The Human Resources Department is committed to working with the diverse South Puget Sound Community College community in identifying and responding to its changing needs.
-We provide leadership and guidance in the development, implementation, and equitable administration of college policies, contracts and procedures.
-We strive to foster respect for others, pride in performance, and to create a positive work and learning environment for employees and students.
+The Human Resource Department is committed to working with the diverse South Puget Sound Community College community in identifying and responding to its changing needs.
+Our goal is to be a valued resource and a partner in reaching the College goals by providing leadership, training, expertise and excellent customer service.
+We strive to create a positive work and learning environment for employees and students and provide leadership and guidance in the development, implementation, and equitable administration of college policies, contracts and procedures.

 Human Resources Office Staff: